Best daily deals

 The Shokz OpenMove bone conduction headphones resting against some small leaves.

-The OpenMove is a great bone conduction headset for less than $80 USD.
+The OpenMove is a great bone conduction headset for less than $80.

-The Shokz OpenMove prove a solid option for everyone from athletes to pedestrians.
-While they may not look as modern and sleek as flagship true wireless earbuds, the OpenMove offer something incredibly attractive: safety.
-At $79, these headphones are bound to serve you well and are one of few effective options for those who wear specific kinds of hearing aids.
+The Shokz OpenMove proves a solid option for everyone, from athletes to pedestrians.
+While they may not look as modern and sleek as flagship true wireless earbuds, the OpenMove offers something incredibly attractive: safety.
+At $79, these headphones are bound to serve you well and are one of the few effective options for those who wear specific kinds of hearing aids.
 It’s disappointing that the audio quality changes so drastically with minimal jaw movements, but this comes with the territory of bone conduction headphones.

 Shokz OpenMove